briwa/vue-flowter/README.md

     A list of nodes to be rendered.
 Each node is determined by the key which serves as the node id.
     Nodes in general should be connected by the edges, otherwise it won't be positioned properly.

-    The bare minimum of a node is that it has the `text` property.
+    The bare minimum of a node is that it has to have the `text` property.
 The rest of the properties are optional.
     Refer to the `types` folder for more details.
 - `edges`
   - Type: `Array`